Thermidorian Reaction: Background

-The Reaction
+Reaction

 The events of 9 Thermidor proved a watershed in the revolutionary process.
-The Thermidorian regime that followed proved to be an unpopular one, facing many rebellions after its execution of Robespierre and his allies, along with seventy members of the Paris Commune, the largest mass execution to have ever taken place in Paris.
+The Thermidorian regime that followed proved to be an unpopular one, facing many rebellions after its execution of Robespierre and his allies, along with 70 members of the Paris Commune, the largest mass execution to have ever taken place in Paris.
 This led to a very fragile situation in France.

-The hostility toward Robespierre did not just vanish with his execution.
+The hostility toward Robespierre did not vanish with his execution.
 Instead, the people decided to blame those who were involved with Robespierre in any way, namely the many members of the Jacobin Club, their supporters, and individuals suspected of being past revolutionaries.
 The massacre of these groups became known as the White Terror, and was partially carried out by the Muscadin, a group of dandyish street fighters organized by the new government.

 Often, members of these targeted groups were the victims of prison massacres or put on trial without due process, which were overall similar conditions to those provided to the counter-revolutionaries during the Reign of Terror.
 At the same time, its economic policies paved the way for rampant inflation.
-Ultimately, power devolved to the hands of the Directory, an executive of five men who assumed power in France in November 1795 (in year III of the French Revolutionary calendar).
+Ultimately, power devolved to the hands of the Directory, an executive of five men who assumed power in France in November 1795, in year III of the French Revolutionary calendar.

 The Thermidorian regime excluded the remaining Montagnards from power, even those who had joined in conspiring against Robespierre and Saint-Just.
 The White Terror of 1795 resulted in numerous imprisonments and several hundred executions, almost exclusively of people on the political left.
 These numbers, while significant, were considerably smaller than those associated with the previous Reign of Terror, which killed over 40,000.
 Many executions took place without a trial.